INL/BlackLab/site/docs/frontend/README.md

     restart: unless-stopped
 ```

 As you can see, a local directory `/home/my-user/my-corpora` is mounted as the `/data/index` directory inside the container.
-As stated above, index your test corpus here.
+As stated above, index your test corpus as a subdirectory of this one.
 Make sure it is readable from the container.

 Now, to create and start the container: